A greedy non-intrusive reduced order model for shallow water equations: Introduction

 \section{Introduction}

-The shallow water equations (SWE) are used to model a wide variety of free-surface problems found across science and engineering, ranging from dam breaks \cite{Savant_Berger_etal_11} and riverine hydrodynamics to hurricane storm surge \cite{Westerink_Luettich_etal_08} and atmospheric processes \cite{V1992}.
+\footnote{Please cite this article as: S. Dutta, M.W.
+Farthing, E. Perracchione \etal., A greedy non-intrusive reduced order model for shallow water equations, Journal of Computational Physics, vol. 439, p.
+110378, 2021. \url{https://doi.org/10.1016/j.jcp.2021.110378}} The shallow water equations (SWE) are used to model a wide variety of free-surface problems found across science and engineering, ranging from dam breaks \cite{SBMT2011} and riverine hydrodynamics to hurricane storm surge \cite{Westerink_Luettich_etal_08} and atmospheric processes \cite{V1992}.
 Despite the trend of hardware improvements and significant gains in the algorithmic efficiency of standard discretization procedures, \textit{high-fidelity} numerical resolution of shallow water models can still be very computationally intensive, due to the large amount of degrees of freedom (DOFs) needed to solve the PDE {\cite{Quarteroni_Manzoni_etal_16,WRCR:WRCR13404}}.
 The resulting computational expense poses a barrier to the inclusion of fully resolved two-dimensional shallow water models in many-query and real-time applications, particularly when the analysis involves optimal design, parameter estimation, risk assessment, and/or uncertainty quantification. \textit{Reduced order models} (ROMs) offer a valuable alternative way to simulate such dynamical systems with considerably reduced computational cost in comparison to the high-fidelity model (HFM).
 The objective of these approaches is to replace the high-fidelity model by one with significantly reduced dimensions, thus trading in computational burden for a controlled loss of accuracy \cite{Benner_Gugercin_etal_15}.